Gerald Hauser

 Gerald Hauser (born 30 September 1961) is an Austrian politician who is a member of European Parliament, and formerly a member of the National Council, for the Freedom Party of Austria (FPÖ).

 Early life

-Hauser attended elementary school between 1968 and 1972 and then went to the Realgymnasium in Linz, where he graduated in 1980.
+Hauser was born in St. Jakob in Defereggen.
+He attended elementary school between 1968 and 1972 and then went to the Realgymnasium in Linz, where he graduated in 1980.
 He then began studying business education at the University of Innsbruck, which he completed in 1985.

 In 1985, Hauser began teaching at the commercial academy and commercial school in Lienz.
 In addition to his work as a teacher, Hauser has been the tourism chairman of the municipality of St. Jakob in Defereggen since 1988.

 Early political career

 Hauser would be elected to the Landtag of Tyrol in 1999, and would serve until 2003.
 Hauser would also be State Party Chairman of the FPÖ Tyrol from 2004-2013.

 Member of the National Council

 In the 2006 election, Hauser would be placed 4th on the FPÖ party list and the top candidate for Tyrol.
 Hauser would be elected, and serve for 2 years as a member of the National Council.

 Hauser would not run for re-election in 2008.

 In the 2013 election, Hauser would be placed 284th on the party list and 2nd on the Tyrol state list.
 Hauser would be elected back to the National Council after a 5 year hiatus.

 In the 2017 election, Hauser would be placed 43rd on the party list and 3rd on the Tyrol state list.
 Hauser would be re-elected.
 In 2019, Hauser would be placed 46th on the party list and 5th on the Tyrol state list.
 He would be re-elected.